ucloud/ucloud-sdk-go/examples/wait/README.md

-# UCloud SDK Retry Example
+# UCloud SDK Wait Example

 ## What is the goal

-To enable retry for client or request.
+To enable state waiter to wait remote resource is completed.

 ## Setup Environment